The COP30

 To visit our restoration area, it is recommended to wear long pants.
 Depending on the weather, you should also bring a light rain jacket or a hat for sun protection.
 If you don’t have one, MORFO can provide it.
 Sunglasses can also be useful.

 Yes.
 Guests are encouraged to capture and share the experience!
+We simply ask that you respect the privacy of local workers and follow any guidance provided by our team on-site.

 Due to ultra-limited capacity, we recommend early booking.
 If a track is full, alternative times may be offered subject to availability.

-Two ways to get involved:1.
-Sponsor hectares in MORFO’s Amazon 500 ha Challenge, the largest AI-powered reforestation project in the Amazon.
+1. Sponsor hectares in MORFO’s Amazonia 500 ha Challenge, the largest AI-powered reforestation project in the Amazon.

 The project is rooted in the heart of COP30: 500 hectares around Belém—400 hectares of ecological forest restoration and 100 hectares of agroforestry systems.
-It combines agroecology and ecological restoration while engaging local smallholder farmers to recover land degraded by fires and the lack of technical support for sustainable practices.2.
-Join MORFO’s network of partners, scientists, and investors driving large-scale restoration.
+It combines agroecology and ecological restoration while engaging local smallholder farmers to recover land degraded by fires and the lack of technical support for sustainable practices.